-Unfortunately, not all offices can be dog friendly!
-But subsidizing or providing a dog-walking services like Wag or making a deal with a local doggie daycare can go a long way in providing peace-of-mind for your team members.
+Unfortunately, not all offices can be dog-friendly!
+But subsidizing or providing dog-walking services like Wag or making a deal with a local doggie daycare can go a long way in providing peace of mind for your team members.
 It also shows that your company really cares about their employees' personal lives and families, including their furry ones! 🐶

 65. Dibs 🚫💰

 Do we ever grow out of the simple joy of calling dibs?
 Reward employees by allowing them to call dibs on coveted things, whether it’s the most comfortable desk chair, their favorite mug, their schedule of choice, on not cleaning up a spill… you can call dibs on anything, really.

 At its core, each of these rewards communicates your true appreciation and recognition for the hard work of your team members.
 Bonusly is in the business of unique and creative rewards, and we invite you to take a tour or request a demo of our recognition and rewards platform.